JoelCourtney/mdbook-preprocessor-boilerplate/README.md

 Boilerplate code for [mdbook](https://rust-lang.github.io/mdBook/index.html) preprocessors.

 Handles the CLI, checks whether the renderer is supported, checks the mdbook version, and runs your preprocessor.
-All you need to do is implement the [mdbook::preprocess::Preprocessor] trait.
+All you need to do is implement the [mdbook_preprocessor::Preprocessor] trait.

-This boilerplate has a few heavy dependencies (like serde_json and mdbook).
-If you want a small executable, you'll have to implement this functionality yourself.

 ## Example